egoRockU/BentaBounce-Frontend/README.md

 Features: E-commerce CRUD, Search Items, Category & Price Filters, PayPal Payment, and Google Log In

 Instruction: For easy and faster way, contact the developers so they could start the backend server.
 Then you can download the front-end source code.
 Make sure you have node installed in your machine.
 Open the project folder in your terminal and run "npm i -D vite" and "npm run dev".
 You can now open the application on the localhost port displayed on the vite server terminal.
 For much complicated way, you can download the back-end source code at https://github.com/egoRockU/BentaBounce-Backend.git, download and run xampp, put the project folder to htdocs folder in xampp.
-Go through front-end source code and replace the axios link according xampp server links.
+Go through front-end source code and replace the axios links according xampp server links.

 Admin Access Username: admin
 Admin Access Password: admin12345